rackerlabs/support-how-to/content/managed-vmware-services/numa-vnuma-and-cpu-scheduling.md

 **Quote by Mark Achtemichuk** : "It's often been said that this change of processor presentation does not affect performance, but it may impact performance by influencing the sizing and presentation of virtual NUMA to the guest operating system."**[2]**

-So, does it or does it not affect performance?
+So, does assigning sockets and cores affect performance?
 The reason VMware introduced the advanced settings for cores-per-socket was to address licensing issues with some operating systems.
 Based on this information alone, you might assume that changing the cores or sockets should not make any performance impact to a VM.
 This is not true if you follow the results of Mark Achtemichuk, who found during testing that the number of NUMA nodes changes depending on the number of cores or sockets used, which directly impacts performance.

 ### Performance considerations